jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # The Infinity Gauntlet
 Set: Black Order
 While equipped, the Infinity Gauntlet allows you to turn any number of face-down Infinity Gem equipment in your resource row face up to show that you've "set" them into the Gauntlet.
-If a card with Infinity gets put into a KO pile from anywhere, you may shu
+If a card with Infinity gets put into a KO pile from anywhere, you may shuffle it into its owner's deck.

+If the Gauntlet leaves play, leave the face-up Gems in your resource row as they are.
+However, you can no longer user their powers.
+If a character on your side equips the Gauntlet later in the game, those Gems will already be inset and its Wielder can use their power again.

+**Infinite Power**
+This allows you to do

 # Invisible Boy
 Set: The Herald